 FDA study finds little evidence of antibiotics in milk

-In response to concerns, the agency in 2012 took samples of raw milk from the farms and tested them for 31 drugs, almost all of them antibiotics.
-Results released by the agency Thursday show that less than 1 percent of the total samples showed illegal drug residue.
+The agency in 2012 took samples of raw milk on the farms and tested them for 31 drugs, almost all of them antibiotics.
+Results released by the agency Thursday show that less than 1 percent of the total samples evidenced illegal drug residue.

 Antibiotics and other drugs can end up in milk when they are used on dairy cows to keep them healthy.
 Small levels of drugs are allowed in milk, but residues that go beyond certain thresholds are illegal.